perfsonar/distribution-point/README.md

-# Distribution point for perfSONAR and Other Things
+# Distribution Point

-This Docker container establishes a web and Rsync server
+This Docker container establishes a web and, optionally, an rsync server for use in distributing perfSONAR and other things.

 ## Prerequisites